 Before I launch into this topic, let me remind us that the "line numbers" mentioned in connection with line finder operation are not in any way directly related to the "telephone numbers" of the lines.
-Regardless of its telephone number, a line is assigned to a certain "position" in a certain line finder group based on making most economical use of the line finders.
+Regardless of its telephone number, a line is assigned to a certain "position" in a certain line finder group based on making most efficient use of the line finders, thus giving it a "line number".